llafuente/class/README.markdown

 // now we create the NPC class

 Player = __class("Player", {
-    // if you are using a browser, consider using Extends, Implements (ucased) or quoted
+    // if you are using a browser, consider using:
+    // Extends & Implements (ucased) or quoted "extends"
     // IExplorer will complaint
     extends: ["Character"],